IonicaBizau/bat/README.md

 ```

 ### OS X & Windows
-Not yet compatible.
-The application needs to be on these platforms.
+There are not any binaries available.
+The application needs to be compiled on these platforms.
+Contributions are welcome! :smile:

 ## Help